Chocolate Cherry Overnight Oats

 I swear I have been meaning to make this breakfast item for years now.
 But I could never seem to get my act together and prep them the night before.

 That’s the last thing on my mind at that time of day.
-I am fully focused on getting dinner (and sometimes dessert) into my face, so there is no time to even think about breakfast.
+I am fully focused on getting dinner ready, so there is no time to even think about breakfast.
 Nope nope nope.

 How To Make Chocolate Cherry Overnight Oats